jasonmacduffie/isles-of-maga/story.md

 -------------------
 Maga is governed by the Modern Republic.
 Clusterings of islands form a district; the district that gets the most attention in this document is the Capital District, which contains the capital and nearby islands.

-The capital of the country is Thronerock, located in the Otris Mountains in Magathos.
-Other large cities in Magathos are Honuda, Grostine, Ledalia, and Sorrowport, with smaller towns and villages dotting the island.
+The capital of the country is Thronerock, located in the mountain of Magathos.
+Other large cities on the surface of Magathos are Honuda, Grostine, Ledalia, and Sorrowport, with smaller towns and villages dotting the island.
 Nearby major islands are Veldoth, Ruzark, Eyedea, Northsky, Olivon, Hosland, Brightwater, and Shaleport.
 Each island has at least one large port city, which is the center of most trade.
 The larger islands generally also have significant insland trade.

-Magathos has an area of 500,000 square kilometers (approximately the size of Spain), and is the largest island in Maga.
-The other islands in Maga vary greatly in size, ranging from 100 to 300,000 square kilometers.
+Magathos has an area of 10,000 square kilometers (approximately the size of Big Island, Hawaii), and is the largest island in Maga.
+The other islands in Maga vary greatly in size, ranging from 100 to 8,000 square kilometers.

 Although the inside of the Otris Mountains are very developed by Dwarves, the outside of the mountains have not largely been touched by civilization.
 A great number of unique wildlife make their homes there, as well as some unintegrated beast races.